radwankakar/infrastructure/docs/how-we-work/README.md

  * Items are estimated using Fibonnaci points of 1, 2, 3, and 5
    * If any item is estimated as 5, needs to be broken down
    * 1: Well-understood and can be completed without requiring interaction between teams in less 1-2 work hours
-   * 2: Well-understood and can be completed with little to no interaction between teams in a few days
+   * 2: Well-understood and can be completed with little to no interaction between teams within half a day of concentrated work
    * 3: Some ambiguity or well understood but requires interaction with other teams that may delay completion
  * Point estimates are put in parenthesis at end of ticket title
   * All team members vote on points, whether or not they're in a technical role.